alonpresman/AlonPresman/Writeups/HTB/devvortex.md

 ```

-Again, I can see the path that we curled before...and there is another path to curl to within the poc:
+Again, I can see the path that we curl before...and there is another path to curl to within the poc:
 ```
 def fetch_config(root_url, http)
   vuln_url = "#{root_url}/api/index.php/v1/config/application?public=true"